stiglers-eponym/BeamerPresenter/README.md

 In older versions you may also open an issue, but it will probably not be fixed.

 ### Install
-In GNU/Linux you can install BeamerPresenter with
+In GNU+Linux you can install BeamerPresenter with
 ```sh
 make install
 ```
 When installing manually, you may need the following files (in build directory):
 * `beamerpesenter`: executable, the program
 * `config/beamerpesenter.conf`: settings file, usually stored in `/etc/xdg/beamerpresenter/beamerpresenter.conf` or `$HOME/.config/beamerpresenter/beamerpresenter.conf`.
 If located at a different path, specify the path with the command line option `-c <path>`.
 * `config/gui.json`: user interface configuration, mandatory!
 Usually stored in `/etc/xdg/beamerpresenter/gui.json` or `$HOME/.config/beamerpresenter/gui.json`.
 The path to this file needs to be specified in the settings file (see above) or given explicitly with the command line option `-g <path>`.